 Committee consists of the Chairman, the two Vice Chairmen, the CEO (Administrateur délégué) and other members as elected by the Board.
 It liaises between the Chairman and the full Board of Directors in order to act as a consultant body to the Chairman and to expedite whenever necessary the handling of the Company's business.
-The Committee periodically reviews the Corporate Governance of the Company and prepares recommendations for the Board.
-It also advices on certain finance-related tasks including the Company's financing and financial management.
+The Committee regularly reviews the Corporate Governance of the Company and prepares recommendations for the Board.
+It also advises on certain finance-related matters including the Company's financing and financial management and periodically reviews its asset and liability management.